alken2/CNT4504/README.md

 # CNT4504

 *Note: Our group contains the following members: Patrick Saloum, Javen Watson, Jon Mikael Transfiguracion, Kenneth Alcineus, and William Relken.
+The Java files in Project1 and Project2 folders were completed as a group.
 The following README contains much of the contents of the group paper submitted for the course.*

 # Network Management Application using the Sockets API (November 2020)